samcalthrop/NodePad/README.md

 ### Download

-_Note: these instructions are all written in `bash`, so if using a different shell such as chocolately, you cannot just copy + paste._
+_Note: these instructions are all written in `bash`, so if using a different shell, you cannot just copy + paste._

 To download the repository for local use, navigate to where you want to store the project in your file system, i.e: